Blog Income Report April 2018 : Find out how I made $203.17 through my blog with various strategies.

 Here are some noteworthy things that happened in April:

 - I treated my blog as a part-time job on top of my full time job.
 Guys, this is a LOT of work!
+You need to treat it as if it was your actual business and you were the owner.
+Do this and you are guaranteed to see rewards for your hard work.
+Although, you could even say that it's easier for businesses as they are able to contact places like Home Service Direct who specialize in marketing and all of the nooks and bolts you need to grow your business into the success you know it can be.
+Blogs are different, but it's worth remembering that some parts do remain the same.
 There are so many moving parts but the main parts are: developing recipes and content, photographing and editing your work, drafting the post with SEO and optimal flow, scheduling and promoting on social media outlets.
-It’s hard to figure out how to compartmentalize each part and work on each thing one day at a time.
+It's hard to figure out how to compartmentalize each part and work on each thing one day at a time.
 Usually I just do it all at once which is proving to be problematic and take a lot of time on top of my personal chef business.

 - I realized that Instagram isn't everything: this is a lesson I really needed to learn as I used to think of IG as the be all end all of engagement.
 Spoiler Alert: it's not.
 In fact, it could just be a smaller part of the picture especially when your purpose is to create and share your content with the world.
 Instagram is just one medium to do it and only one way to measure metrics.
 For me at this point, instagram does not equal dollars and opportunites yet and although I shared my tips on how I grew it organically to 5000 followers, I need to chill out a bit and let things grow without forcing them to and let my content speak for itself.
 EDIT: Since writing this, my IG was hacked which caused a MAJOR but needed breakdown for me to TRULY believe the above points.